A Reddit User Asks ‘Who Is The Most Influential Person In Maine?’ - NewsBreak

 What’s Up With Those Little Shacks at the End of Maine Driveways?

 When you grow up in a rural spot, you take certain things for granted.
 Things are different out in the sticks than they are in the city.
-Sometimes you don't even have to go all the way into the city before things start to change.
-For example, if you live in the city, you're not nearly as likely to have a boat in the backyard.
+Sometimes you don't even have to go all the way into the city, before t8ings start to change.
+For example, if you live in the city, you're not nearly as likely to have a boat in the back yard.
 Or a special shed, just for all your extra firewood.
 Not the regular woodshed, the backup wood shed.

 These Are the Most Extreme Temperatures in Each New England State’s History